sslotsky/violet-paginator-docs/violetpaginator.md

 )(Recipes)
 ```

-Other optional properties are listed in the [Configuration documentation](configuration.md).
+Other optional properties are listed in the [Single List Configuration documentation](single_list_configuration.md).